AustinZhai8/Smart-Alarm/README.md

 | std | 69.0 | 69.4 |

-A wrist/mattress accelerometer alone doesn't separate those classes without real polysomnography labels — my labels were self-reported, so the model was being asked to learn a boundary that isn't in the signal. **More trees were never going to fix a labelling problem.**
+A wrist/mattress accelerometer alone doesn't separate those classes without real polysomnography labels.
+Mine were self-reported, so the model was being asked to learn a boundary that isn't in the signal. **More trees were never going to fix a labelling problem.**

 **What I shipped instead.** The RF vote is still computed every window and logged to the `raw`